 It was originally intended that the project would proceed as a tenanted stock transfer, but this plan was subsequently abandoned in favour of a phased redevelopment proposal.
 The desire to retain and maintain the existing community strongly influenced the design and phasing strategies.
 We worked closely with Brent Council helping tenants move across to their new homes and negotiating with leaseholders.
 We offered resident leaseholders discounted sale units and shared ownership homes on the new development and worked through a compulsory purchase order process to support the negotiations and acquisition of the non-resident leaseholders.

-Residents have been consulted on the regeneration plans and have provided ideas for the design of their new homes and the services that we will provide future residents on the redeveloped estate.
-All consultation activities at Barham Park are underpinned and supplemented by the work of an independent resident adviser from Priority Estates Project, an organisation specialising in community support and consultation.
+Residents were consulted on the regeneration plans and provided ideas for the design of their new homes and the services that we will provide future residents on the redeveloped estate.
+All consultation activities at Barham Park were underpinned and supplemented by the work of an independent resident adviser from Priority Estates Project, an organisation specialising in community support and consultation.

-The project is planned in three separate phases.
+The project was planned in three separate phases.